A Tractable Probability Distribution with Applications in Three-Dimensional Statistics: Applications

 where $F_{a,\sigma}({y})$ is given in \eqref{cdf}.
-Then, by taking derivative of \eqref{abar+cdf} and using $\frac{\mathrm{d}}{\mathrm{d}x}\text{erfc}(x) = -\frac{2}{\sqrt{\pi}} e^{-x^2}$, the proof is complete. \end{IEEEproof} As the PDF in \eqref{abar+} has not been previously discovered \cite{wikipedia, popolis,ross}, we define its distribution with the name {\fontfamily{lmtt}\selectfont Abar+}.\footnote{This distribution is not found in \cite{azimi_molecular}, and is discovered in this work.} The parameters $a$ and $\sigma$ are non-negative.
+Then, by taking derivative of \eqref{abar+cdf} and using $\frac{\mathrm{d}}{\mathrm{d}x}\text{erfc}(x) = -\frac{2}{\sqrt{\pi}} e^{-x^2}$, the proof is complete. \end{IEEEproof} As the PDF in \eqref{abar+} has not been previously discovered \cite{wikipedia, popolis,ross}, we define its distribution with the name {\fontfamily{lmtt}\selectfont Abar+}.\footnote{This distribution, not present in \cite{azimi_molecular}, is discovered in the current study.} The parameters $a$ and $\sigma$ are non-negative.
 In Figs 3 and 4, the defined PDF in \eqref{abar+} is shown for different parameters $a$ and $\sigma$.
 Using the L'Hopital's rule, the special case of this distribution for $a = 0$ is given for $y \geq 0$ as